Our Fraud Guarantee works to protect you and your money when you bank with us, whether that's online, via the app, over the phone or in branch.

-We do everything we can to keep you safe and secure.
+We do everything we can to keep your money safe and secure.
 However, there are common threats that you can be aware of and some simple steps you can take to help protect yourself from fraud.
-Learn more about keeping your information and account safe.

 If you are asked to make a payment, it is your responsibility to make sure the request is genuine before you authorise it.
 Please be aware of seemingly random requests to move money, or requests that are from people or companies you haven't dealt with before.
 If this happens, it is often a sign that you are being tricked.

 Each situation will be assessed on an individual basis.
 However, we are not likely to refund you if: